Graduate Department of

 PSY 5973r.
 Thesis (1–6).
 (S/U grade only).
 This course consists of supervised research on an original research project submitted in partial fulfillment of master's degree requirements.
 A minimum of six semester hours of credit is required for the master's degree.

 PSY 6656r.
 Preliminary Examination Preparation (1–9).
 (S/U grade only).
 This course serves as preparation for a theoretical paper, including complete literature review, critique, and future projection, or a written preliminary examination, including fundamental substantive areas and methodological and theoretical issues.
 A minimum of three semester hours is required.
-May be repeated to a maximum of forty-four semester hours.
+May be repeated to a maximum of thirty-six semester hours.

 PSY 6980r.
 Dissertation (1–12).
 (S/U grade only).
 This course consists of supervised research on an original research project submitted in partial fulfillment of doctoral degree requirements.
 A minimum of twenty-four semester hours of credit is required for the doctoral degree.